GGO4411/PES1UG24CS167-pes-vcs/README.md

 ### Branching and Checkout

 **Q5.1:** A branch in Git is just a file in `.git/refs/heads/` containing a commit hash.
 Creating a branch is creating a file.
 Given this, how would you implement `pes checkout <branch>` — what files need to change in `.pes/`, and what must happen to the working directory?
 What makes this operation complex?
-A5.1: How would you implement pes checkout <branch>?
-What makes it complex?
-To implement pes checkout <branch>, two things need to happen.
-First, update .pes/HEAD to point to the new branch name (e.g., ref: refs/heads/feature).
-Second, read that branch's latest commit, get its tree object, and update every file in the working directory to match the tree's snapshot.
-The complexity comes from handling the working directory safely.
-If the user has modified a tracked file that also differs between the two branches, blindly overwriting it would destroy their uncommitted work.
-So checkout must detect these conflicts and refuse to proceed, forcing the user to commit or stash their changes first.
-Additionally, files that exist in the current branch but not the target branch must be deleted, and new files in the target branch must be created — all atomically and safely.

 **Q5.2:** When switching branches, the working directory must be updated to match the target branch's tree.
 If the user has uncommitted changes to a tracked file, and that file differs between branches, checkout must refuse.
 Describe how you would detect this "dirty working directory" conflict using only the index and the object store.